LAMcGuinness/Milestone2-/README.md

 - Contains links to their social media accounts.
 Social media links will open on a sperate tab.

 ### Features for future release
 * Improve on Uniformity of site content.
+Some styling improvements needed also.
 - Make sure all headers, padding, margins etc are uniform throughout the site.
+* Add some features to make it easier for user to navigate.
+-
 * Blog Section
 - Create more interaction with the user.
 Could update with blog posts such as seasonal drinks for all holidays.
 * Newsletter